Roohparvar/irAEsProject/README.md

 ---
 ---

+## Integration of All Samples
+- In this section, we integrated the preprocessed data using the CCA Integration method.
+- After integration, we performed FindNeighbors and FindClusters, and visualized the resulting clusters using a UMAP plot.

+---
+---
+---

-## Part 2: Integration of All Samples
+## Integration of All Samples
-In this section, we applied the same analytical approach as in the previous parts.
-However, this time, the analysis was performed on all samples collectively by integrating the datasets obtained from the all referenced datasets.
+- We identified marker genes for each cluster using min.pct = 0.1, logfc.threshold = 0.1, and the Wilcoxon test (test.use = "wilcox").
+- Based on these marker genes, we assigned a cell type identity to each cluster.
 ---
 ---
 ---